Philippe M. Binder, Ph.D. (firstname.lastname@example.org), (808) 932-7196

-The Department is housed in the campus' Science and Technology Building which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that will provide students with an ideal working environment.
+The Department is housed in the campus' Science and Technology Building which provides modern offices, classrooms, introductory and advanced undergraduate labs, and faculty research facilities that offers students with an ideal working environment.

-Students can participate in faculty-led research in nonlinear dynamics and complex systems and in the Department’s international collaborations.
+Students can participate in faculty-led research in nonlinear science and high-energy physics and in the Department’s international collaborations.

 Affiliated faculty from the University Technology Park and other facilities offer a rich array of supplemental Special Topics courses which expand opportunities for students.

 - Administration of Justice

 - Chinese Studies Certificate